gaurangg123/WORP/README.md

 **The link for the website is : https://gaurangg123.github.io/WORP-SEPM_Project/**

-*currently it's still in developement mode and will keep updating in the fuuture as well.
+*currently it's still in developement mode and will keep updating in the future as well.